 Amgen is one of the 30 companies that comprise the Dow Jones Industrial Average and is also part of the Nasdaq-100 index.
-In 2021, Amgen was named one of the 25 World's Best Workplaces[TM] by Fortune and Great Place to Work[TM] and one of the 100 most sustainable companies in the world by Barron's.
+In 2022, Amgen was named one of the "World's Best Employers" by Forbes and one of "America's 100 Most Sustainable Companies" by Barron's.

-For more information, visit www.amgen.com and follow us on www.twitter.com/amgen.
+For more information, visit Amgen.com and follow us on Twitter, LinkedIn, Instagram, TikTok and YouTube.